List of Monster High characters: Skelita Calaveras

-Skelita Calaveras (voiced by Laura Bailey) is the calaca daughter of Los Eskeletos.
+Skelita Calaveras (voiced by Laura Bailey in most projects, Jessica Darrow in the 2022 TV series) is the calaca daughter of Los Eskeletos.
 She is from Hexico, and speaks Spanish.
-Her favorite activity is anything having to do with the Dia de los Muertos festival.
+Her favorite activity is anything having to do with the Día de los Muertos festival.
 She has black hair with two streaks, one in red and one in aquamarine.
 In the 2013 film, Scaris: City of Frights, Skelita and Jinafire Long are opponents to Clawdeen Wolf.

 Skelita's doll was designed by Natalie Villegas.
 She has been a frequently searched item among U.S. states that have a strong Latino presence.
 A doll version where she is only shown as a skeleton drew criticism from bloggers and media writers about anorexia and body image.
 Her doll got a new dress in the 2016 film special, Welcome to Monster High.
 Skelita's Halloween costume was put on hazard warnings in 2013.
 However, later Halloween costume releases have become popular and mentioned by various media in the U.S. and around the world.

+In the 2022 series, Skelita dreams of becoming a fashion designer, like her abuela (grandmother) was in her youth.
+She tends to get “feelings in her bones” if she feels like something good or bad is about to happen.
+This causes her to shake and, literally, fall apart.

 Spectra Vondergeist

-Spectra Vondergeist (voiced by Erin Fitzgerald) is the daughter of the Ghosts.
+Spectra Vondergeist (voiced by Erin Fitzgerald in most projects, Valeria Rodriguez in the 2022 TV series) is the daughter of the Ghosts.
 She has purple hair, pale white skin, and blue eyes.
 She floats through walls and floors, capturing information on her coffin-shaped phone, and writing regularly to a "Ghostly Gossip" blog, which often gets entirely the wrong impression from things she overhears and sees.
 She has a pet ferret named Rhuen.
 Spectra was designed by Monster High creator, Garrett Sander.
 Her doll was released in 2011.

-Despite not being in the 2016 reboot, she was brought back in the 2022 reboot and was voiced by Valeria Rodriguez.
+In the 2022 reboot, the Vondergeists are legendary family of haunting ghosts, and Spectra is their latest descendant.
+Growing up in the spooky side of Hauntlywood with her "ghoul-ma" (grandmother), she's determined to live up to her family name by becoming a natural at scaring others.
+When she's not doing that, she's the typical always-texting-on-her-phone teenager; she is with her phone all the time, but is nice with her friends.
+She is Finnegan Wake's love interest.